unification-com/workchain_root_contract/README.md

 **`recordHeader`**

-Record a workchain's block header data on MainChain
+Record a wrkchain's block header data on MainChain

 Data can be obtained from the `mainchain_explorer` Docker, e.g. - http://192.168.43.24:8080/block/24